sashaoli/GiteaPanel/README_EN.md

 sudo apt-get install libssl1.0.0
 ```
 ##### AppImage:
 Contains the necessary SSL libraries.
-Therefore, there is no need to install them in the system.
-Contains the "Adwaita" theme and applies it to the program interface, regardless of the system theme.
+Therefore, there is no need to install them in the system.</br> Contains the "Adwaita" theme and applies it to the program interface, regardless of the system theme.

 ## Install.